sharetribe/flex-docs/src/docs/howto-payments/how-saving-payment-card-works-in-ftw/index.md

 ### Saving cards after a payment

-If the user doesn't have a default payment card saved, or if she is making a one-time payment with a different payment card, there's an option (checkbox) to save the new payment card as the default payment method.
+If the user doesn't have a default payment card saved, or if they are making a one-time payment with a different payment card, there's an option (checkbox) to save the new payment card as the default payment method.